HackStyx/DataFlow-File-Manager/README.md

 # DataFlow File Manager

-DataFlow is a sleek and efficient file manager designed for simplicity.
+DataFlow is a simple, sleek and efficient file manager designed for simplicity.
 Navigate, organize, and manipulate your files seamlessly in a minimalistic interface.
 Experience swift data flow with a focus on speed and user-friendly interactions.

 ## Features